Universal Design for Learning (UDL)

 Steven Dannemiller, PhD.

-Assistant Professor Accountancy
+Assistant Professor of Accountancy

 I’ve utilized UDL principles to help boost engagement.
 I strive to make my classroom a place where we celebrate learning and have a fun time doing it.
 I provide a large amount of class time dedicated to active learning where students work in small groups to either discuss topics or complete practice problems.
 While groups are working, I drop by each group to see where they are, have them explain concepts to me, and help them with issues that arise.
 Saying “I don’t know” is a great answer because we are here to learn, and I remind students of that when they note they don’t know a topic.
 We then come together as a class and I’ll have each group provide me with a part of an answer.
 Then, I’ll share a slide showing the problem or topic answer to ensure we’ve covered it completely.
 I find this helps students teach each other topics, keeps energy in the classroom high, and allows for discussion in a less intimidating environment than speaking up in a 30-person class.